Juliette-De/Man-City-Hackathon/README.md

 ## Next steps

-- Watch not only the cumulative On-Ball Values but also a Time Series of their evolution during the game;
+- Consider not only the cumulative On-Ball Values but also a Time Series of their evolution during the match.
-- Include tracking data to also watch off-ball events (pressing, etc.).
+- Include tracking data to also take into account off-ball events (pressing, etc.).